 Oxidation of uranium is an exothermic reaction carried out at elevated temperature using air.
 A heated rotating kiln can be used.
-The uranium oxide product is a powder and is generally preferred over metal for nitric acid dissolution, although the size-reduced metal can be dissolved in nitric acid directly.
+The uranium oxide product is a powder and is generally preferred over metal for nitric acid dissolution, although the size reduced metal can be dissolved in nitric acid directly.
+With the uranium converted to oxide, alternative paths for conversion to UF6 are available.
+If purification is not required, the U3O8 may be fluorinated directly to UF6 as described in Subsection 3.1.8.

-3.1.3 Nitric Acid Dissolution
+3.1.3 Dissolution